gatsbyjs/gatsby/docs/blog/2019-05-22-cli-error-redesign/index.md

 - [Nielsen Norman Group error message design](https://www.nngroup.com/articles/error-message-guidelines/)
 - [Heroku CLI style guide](https://devcenter.heroku.com/articles/cli-style-guide)
 - [12 Factor CLI Apps](https://medium.com/@jdxcode/12-factor-cli-apps-dd3c227a0e46)
-- [User journey through the Gatsby CLI](https://whimsical.co/2PxMcRGE63bwk1Ayc3emAB) (informed by usability interviews and the Gatsby core team’s observations of what issues are most common regarding the CLI)
+- [User journey through the Gatsby CLI](https://whimsical.co/2PxMcRGE63bwk1Ayc3emAB) (informed by usability interviews and the Gatsby core team's observations of what issues are most common regarding the CLI)

 ## What do we need to do next?

-To optimize the CLI design, we’ll use the data being collected through our telemetry setup, which collects data about CLI usage (opt out is possible).
+To optimize the CLI design, we'll use the data being collected through our telemetry setup, which collects data about CLI usage (opt out is possible).

 1. Crunch some numbers to find out what the most common error messages are that people get
 2. Make error messages better, starting with the most common ones